isotherm/betawise/README.md

 BetaWise
 ========
-Tools to create applets for the AlphaSmart NEO / NEO2.
+Several custom applets for the AlphaSmart NEO / NEO2, and tools to create them.

-**IMPORTANT**: Back up all documents first!
-Use of the debug tools applet allows modifying memory, performing I/O, and calling arbitrary routines.
-A system reset may be required after certain operations.
-A bricked unit could also result from indiscriminate use.
-Proceed at your own risk!

 Compiling
 ---------